The site

 It is an interesting location being right at the beginning of the interior plains and on the terminal edge of both the Laurentide and Cordilleran ice sheets that formed during the last glacial maximum.
 My location is circled in blue.

 I live next to the Oldman River which is a major river in the area.
-I find these tools as they are being exposed in the soft, sandy strata that is being slowly eroded away on the coulee banks and the trails that I walk daily with my dogs.
+I find these tools as they are being exposed in the soft, sandy strata that is being slowly eroded away on the coulee banks and the trails that I walk daily with my wife and our two dogs.
 Coulees that were created primarily by the melting of the Laurentide ice sheet.

 I found a site where there is an incredible diversity in the geological makeup of each piece of rock I pick up.
 No two pieces are alike or appear to be from the same parent material.
 Even though each piece is unique in its geological structure and geographic origin I find repeating groups of similarly sized, shaped and featured rocks.
 These are repeating, complex, multi angular shapes with the same features and marks in the same areas regardless of the geological material they are made from.